-Due to the geologic situation of Yazd city, water accessibility and management was of great concern here, thus the invention of Qanat Water systems, one of the wonders of water management in the world.
-Make sure you visit the Yazd Museum of Water in order to get the full grasp of it.
+Due to the geologic situation of Yazd city, water accessibility and management were of great concern here, thus the invention of Qanat Water systems, one of the wonders of water management in the world.
+Make sure you visit the Yazd Museum of Water to grasp it fully.

 Yazd city is the center of Zoroastrianism in the country.
-So there are a number of Zoroastrianism religious centers available for you to see, as well as the Museum of Zoroastrians History and Culture is where you can learn all that there is about this ancient religion of Iran.
-Also Bahram fire Temple and Dakhmeh (the pit) are other Zoroastrianism sights of the Yazd tourism.
+So there are several Zoroastrianism religious centers available for you to see.
+The Museum of Zoroastrians History and Culture is where you can learn all about this ancient religion of Iran.
+Also, Varaham fire Temple and Dakhmeh (the pit) are other Zoroastrianism sights of Yazd tourism.

 Yet, Yazd tourism is not complete without visiting the Islamic religious centers of the city.
-There are quite a few Islamic religious centers available in the city, Jame Mosque and Amir Chakhmagh Complex being two of the most famous ones.
-Zandiyeh School (also known as Alexander’s prison) is another one of them.
+There are quite a few Islamic religious centers in the town, Jame Mosque, and Amir Chakhmagh Complex being two of the most famous.
+Zandiyeh School (also known as Alexander’s prison) is another.

-There are lots of other historical sites such as bazaars, mosques, old houses, and neighborhoods available in the city that would keep you occupied for some time if you want to check them all out.
+Many other historical sites such as bazaars, mosques, old houses, and neighborhoods are available in the city that would keep you occupied for some time if you want to check them all out.

-Dowlat Abad and Pahlevanpour Gardens are two of the greatest and most amazing Persian gardens in the country, built and tended here in Yazd City, one of the hottest and driest regions in the country.
+Dowlat Abad and Pahlevanpour Gardens are two of the greatest Persian gardens in the country, built and tended here in Yazd City, one of the hottest and driest regions in the country.

-Yazdi Ash, Qeime Nokhod (chickpea stew) and Kufteh are some of the most popular local dishes in Yazd.
-Khan Dohad Traditional Restaurant in Basij boulevard and Adib Almamalek Restaurant in Qiam street are two of the most famous restaurants of the city offering original Persian food dishes.
+Yazdi Ash, Qeime Nokhod (chickpea stew), and Kufteh are some of Yazd’s most popular local dishes.
+Khan Dohad Traditional Restaurant on Basij boulevard and Adib Almamalek Restaurant on Qiam street are two of the most famous restaurants in the city, offering original Persian food dishes.

-Also, Yazdi Faludeh as well as Qotab, Haji Badam, Pashmak, Baqlava and Yazdi cup cakes are some of the local Iranian dessert.
-You can get your hands on them in old bazaar.
+Also, Yazdi Faludeh, as well as Qutab, Haji Badam, Pashmak, Baklava, and Yazdi cupcakes, are some of the local Iranian desserts.
+You can get your hands on them in the old bazaar.

 Souvenirs from Yazd Travel

-Aside from the sweets mentioned above, Yazd city is well known for its handmade cloth Fabrics.
-She’r Bafi, Termeh, Shama, Chador Shab and Daraee Bafi are all various kinds of handmade Cloth and Fabrics, very well suited to get as an oriental souvenir.
-The best place to browse and buy these handmade goods, is the Old Bazaar.
+Aside from the sweets mentioned above, Yazd city is well known for its handmade fabrics.
+She’s Bafi, Termeh, Shama, Chador Shab, and Daraee Bafi are all various kinds of handmade Cloth and Fabrics, very well suited to get as an oriental souvenir.
+The best place to browse and buy these handmade goods is the Old Bazaar.